jabooth/chktex-js/README.md

 Well firstly it was a fun way to learn emscripten. :)

 Secondly I'm a contributor to the [LaTeX Workshop VS Code extension](https://github.com/James-Yu/LaTeX-Workshop) which includes rich ChkTeX support.
-This is an experiment to see if it would be possible to provide hassle-free LaTeX linting to all users of our plugin without them having to have a particular `chktex` binary installed.
+This is an experiment to see if it would be possible to provide hassle-free LaTeX linting to all users by aiding them to install a version of `chktex` on their system if they don't already have it installed.
 There's a number of benefits to this:
-- We can offer a consistent experience across platforms by using a bundled `.js` linter
+- We can offer a consistent experience across platforms by helping users to download a binary of chktex onto their system where we know it's up to date and works the same across platforms
-- We know the user has the latest version of `chktex`
-- We can potentailly be a little more nimble in fixing minor bugs in chktex quickly (although of course we would rather go [upstream](http://www.nongnu.org/chktex/)!)
+- We can potentially be a little more nimble in fixing minor bugs in chktex quickly (although of course we would rather go [upstream](http://www.nongnu.org/chktex/)!)

 ### Can this be used in the browser?